Free-Geek/JavaScript/README.md

 console.log("Hello World!");
 ```

-We'll be using three *data types* in this class: numbers, strings, and booleans.
+* We'll be using three *data types* in this course: numbers, strings, and booleans.
 You'll also see a fourth type called `undefined` but you can ignore that as we're not going to be talking about it today.

 ``` javascript
 // Numbers are pretty obvious